 RECYCLING WORKS (End of Life Vehicles – ELV)

-Mitsubishi Motors has the highest respect for the environment, and therefore we choose materials that can be recycled and re-used after your vehicle has come to the end of its economical life.
-We build each car to last but when its long life has come to an end, we will take the vehicle back and recycle it in an environmentally friendly manner, in accordance with EC Directive on End-of-Life Vehicles and any applicable national statutory provisions.
+Mitsubishi Motors has the highest respect for the environment, and we choose materials that can be recycled and re-used after your vehicle has come to the end of its economical life.
+We build each car to last, but when its long life has come to an end, we will take the vehicle back and recycle it in an environmentally friendly manner, in accordance with the EC Directive on End-of-Life Vehicles and any applicable national statutory provisions.

-In the event that any vehicle is found to have additional waste added or essential components missing, the authorised treatment centre has the right to make a charge.
-Upon accepting your vehicle for recycling, the authorised treatment centre will issue a Certificate of Destruction (COD), which will be required by Transport Malta for deregistration of your Mitsubishi vehicle.
+In the event that any vehicle is found to have additional waste added or essential components missing, the authorised take-back point has the right to make a charge.
+Upon accepting your vehicle for recycling, the authorised take back points will issue you with a Certificate of Destruction (COD), which is required by Transport Malta for deregistration of your Mitsubishi vehicle.

 As a matter of course, Mitsubishi fulfils the European legal requirements.
-Our vehicles fulfil the European directive's requirements of Reusability, Recyclability and Recoverability (RRR) from a vehicles first design scratch via manufacturing use until its end of life.
+Our vehicles fulfil the European directive's requirements of Reusability, Recyclability and Recoverability (RRR) from a vehicles first design scratch via manufacturing, use until its end of life.